 The trail lasts around two and a half hours and will take place in Belfast’s vibrant and centrally located Cathedral Quarter.
-Starting off at 4pm by the cosy fireside of The Dirty Onion bar, the trail then moves on to one of Belfast’s oldest buildings, McHugh’s, where there will be more ceol agus craic (music and fun!) in store.
+Starting off at 4pm at the Second Fiddle, the trail then moves on to one of Belfast’s oldest buildings, McHugh’s, where there will be more ceol agus craic (music and fun!) in store.

 Total walking distance will be roughly 900m, the walking pace will be light and groups are kept together at all times.
 Should you wish to eat before embarking on the trail try the Yardbird chicken rotisserie restaurant upstairs at The Dirty Onion.
 If you wish to eat after the trail, McHugh’s restaurant serves great Irish cuisine with a modern twist.
 Exclusive Traditional Music Trail offers are available at both restaurants; see belfasttradtrail.com for details.

 If planning to dine before the tour aim to finish at least ten minutes before commencement of the trail.